-The paradoxes around length contraction become even more interesting in the case of a conductive glider that makes electrical contact between two rails, as shown in Figure 28.
+The paradoxes around length contraction become even more interesting in the case of Ref.
+66 a conductive glider that makes electrical contact between two rails, as shown in Figure 29.
 The two rails are parallel, but one rail has a gap that is longer than the glider.
-Can you work out whether a lamp connected in series stays lit when the glider moves along the rails with relativistic speed?
+Can you work out whether a lamp connected in series stays lit when the glider moves along the Challenge 64 s rails with relativistic speed?
 (Make the simplifying and not fully realistic assumption that electrical current flows as long and as soon as the glider touches the rails.)
-Do you get the same result for all observers?
-And what happens when the glider is longer than the detour?
-Or when it approaches the lamp from the other side of the detour?
-(Warning: this problem gives rise to heated debates!)
-What is unrealistic in this experiment?
+Do you get

-Another example of length contraction appears when two objects, say two cars, are connected over a distance d by a straight rope, as shown in Figure 29.
-Imagine that both are at rest at time t=0 and are accelerated together in exactly the same way.
+Another example of length contraction appears when two objects, say two cars, are connected over a distance d by a straight rope, as shown in Figure 30.
+Imagine that both are at rest at time t = 0 and are accelerated together in exactly the same way.
 The observer at rest will maintain that the two cars always remain the same distance apart.
-On the other hand, the rope needs to span a distance $d'=d/\sqrt{1-v^2/c^2}$ , and thus has to expand when the two cars are accelerating.
+On the other hand, the rope needs to span a distance $d' = d/\sqrt{1 - v^2/c^2}$ , and thus has to expand when the two cars are accelerating.
 In other words, the rope will break.
-You can check by yourself that this prediction is confirmed by all observers, in the cars and on Earth.
+Who is right?
+You can check by yourself that this prediction is confirmed by all observers, in the cars and on Challenge 65 s Earth.

-A funny - but quite unrealistic - example of length contraction is that of a submarine moving horizontally.
+A funny - but again unrealistic - example of length contraction is that of a submar-Ref.
+68 ine moving horizontally.
 Imagine that before moving, the resting submarine has tuned its weight to float in water without any tendency to sink or to rise.
-Now the submarine moves (possibly with relativistic speed) in horizontal direction.
+Now the submarine moves in horizontal direction.
 The captain observes the water outside to be Lorentz contracted; thus the water is denser and he concludes that the submarine will rise.
 A nearby fish sees the submarine to be contracted, thus denser than water, and concludes that the submarine will sink.
-Who is wrong, and what is the buoyancy force?
-Alternatively, answer the following question: why is it impossible for a submarine to move at relativistic speed?
+Who is wrong, and what is the correct buoyancy force?
+Challenge 66 s Alternatively, answer the following question: why is it impossible for a submarine to Challenge 67 s move at relativistic speed?